samocooper/nuclitrack/docs/index.rst

 Training Data
 -------------

-The algorithm that tracks yours cell is probabilistic.
+The algorithm that tracks your cells is probabilistic.
 Meaning, it will assign a probability to every segment giving it a measure of whether it is likely to be a single nuclei, a mitotic nuclei, on that has left mitosis recently, or an erroneous segmentation either, more than one nuclei or no nuclei.

 To calculate the probabilities features must be extracted from each segment.
 Click extract features to do this, again this step may take a few minutes.

 Now select the training data button, you will be presented with a window showing your segmented cells in gray.

-The buttons on the right allow you select training data for the probabilistic tracking algorithm.
-Click a button then select cells in the window to assign them as either 1 cell, a mitotic cell or a cell that has just left mitosis.
+The dropdown button in the top right corenr allows you to select a training data class for the probabilistic tracking algorithm.
+Choose a class then start clicking on the gray nuclei in the field of view.
 You probably want to select around 10 to 20 examples of single cells, and then 3 or 4 mitotic cells and 5 or 6 cells that have left mitosis.

 If allot of segmentation errors have been made consider selecting examples of these, but the algorithm usually works just fine without these examples.

-Three new sliders also exist in the top left hand corner along with text, generally the default value swill work though you may want to adjust these if tracking is particularly slow:
+Three new sliders also exist in the top left hand corner along with text, generally the default values will work though you may want to adjust these if tracking is particularly slow:

 * The furthest left of these sliders determines how far (in pixels) the algorithm will search in the previous frame, this should roughly correspond to the largest jump that nuclei are making between frames, however larger values will also mean tracking will take longer.
 * The middle of the three sliders determines the largest gap between frames that can occur in a track.
 Smaller values speed up tracking whilst larger values take longer.